1964 - 1973

 It’s currently powered by a 460 cubic inch, Windsor-based Man-O-War motor, backed up by a Tremec TKO 600 transmission, and a 35-spline Detroit Locker rear end.
 The color is Acapulco Blue, which is the original paint code for this car.&n…

+I bought my ’69 Mach 1 in 1986 as a “basket case” for $150 on Long Island, NY.
+It has been a labor of love since then, with innumerable hours and lots of, blood, sweat, and beers along the way!
 It’s currently powered by a 460 cubic inch, Windsor-based Man-O-War motor, backed up by a Tremec TKO 600 transmission, and a 35-spline Detroit Locker rear end.
 The color is Acapulco Blue, which is the original paint code for this car.

 I drove it down to Bradenton from New York in 2013 and the car performed flawlessly, except for a blowout on I-95, which was no fun!
 But we’ve been having nothing but fun in her, both on the street (especially at Ponies Under the Palms) and at…

 I drove it down to Bradenton from New York in 2013 and the car performed flawlessly, except for a blowout on I-95, which was no fun!
-But we’ve been having nothing but fun in her, both on the street (especially at Ponies Under the Palms) and at Bradenton Motorsports Park, ever since!!
+But I’ve been having nothing but fun in her, both on the street (especially at Ponies Under the Palms) and at Bradenton Motorsports Park, ever since!!